michael-franke/blog/_posts/2023-12-10-LLM-forms-of-life.md

 In standard reinforcement learning, modellers fix a reward function and have the system evolve behavior that optimizes the (expected rewards).
 Inverse reinforcement learning, in contrast, supplies examples of behavior and has the system infer a reward function that, if behavior is optimized under it, would match the observed.
-This is superficially similar to evolutionary explanations of human behavior, or Anderson&rsquo;s [rational analysis](https://en.wikipedia.org/wiki/Rational_analysis#:~:text=Rational%20analysis%20is%20a%20theoretical,the%20structure%20of%20the%20mind.) approach in Cognitive Science.
+This is superficially similar to evolutionary explanations of human behavior, or Anderson&rsquo;s [rational analysis](https://en.wikipedia.org/wiki/Rational_analysis#:~:text=Rational%20analysis%20is%20a%20theoretical,the%20structure%20of%20the%20mind.) approach in Cognitive Science, where we also seek to explain behavior in terms of a purpose it serves.
 In linguistics, [functional explanations](https://plato.stanford.edu/entries/linguistics/) seek to show how particular features of language are adaptations for a particular goal, such as to [maximize discriminability](https://philpapers.org/rec/DEBTOO-3) (e.g., in the vowel space), or to [efficiently communicate about a specific semantic domain](https://www.pnas.org/doi/full/10.1073/pnas.0610341104).
 The centerpiece of such explanations are, essentially, postulated reward functions that human behavior has evolved to optimize.
 Whence the parallel to inverses RL, only that in inverse RL the agent tries to find the reward function, whereas in optimality-based explanations the researchers come up with it.